Client ResourcesCase StudyWorking with Clients

 A test plan is helpful for three reasons:

-- It helps you find the root cause of any issues you identify.
+3. It enables you to find the root cause of any issues you identify.

 Recruiting People, a.k.a.
 “Users”